Chalarangelo/30-seconds-of-css/snippets/grid-centering.md

 Horizontally and vertically centers a child element within a parent element using `grid`.

 - Use `display: grid` to create a grid layout.
-- Use `justify-content: center` to center the child horizontally.
-- Use `align-items: center` to center the child vertically.
+- Use `place-items: center` to center align items along both the block and inline directions at once (i.e. the `align-items` and `justify-items` properties).

 ```html
 <div class="grid-centering">